manosbatsis/corda-lean-state/README.md

 # Corda LeanState [![Maven Central](https://img.shields.io/maven-central/v/com.github.manosbatsis.corda.leanstate/leanstate-contracts.svg)](https://repo1.maven.org/maven2/com/github/manosbatsis/corda/leanstate/)

-Are you tired of maintaining consistent Corda Contract to Persistent State mappings?
+Are you tired of manually maintaining consistent Corda Contract and Persistent State mappings?
-Corda LeanState will use annotation processing during your cordapp's build to (re)generate Corda Contract and Persistent States based on a simplified interface like `NewsPaper` bellow:
+Corda LeanState applies annotation processing to your cordapp's build and (re)generates state types based on a simplified interface like the `NewsPaper` you can see bellow:

 ```kotlin
 @LeanStateModel